iquercorb/OpenModMan/README.md

  - New Category field for Packages.
  - New custom path or URL mechanism for repository files download.
  - New improved message boxes and icons.
- - New package descriptions parsed as Markdown.
  - New Installation Batch "Install-Only" execution mode.
+ - New ability to associate description and thumbnail for dev/folder packages.
+ - New improved UI with resizable frames.
+ - New Markdown parsing support for package description.

 0.9.8 (04-01-2022)
  - Add support and automatic follow of HTTP redirect responses.